Paradise Valley, Arizona: History

-The town's history dates to a more agrarian society.
-After the initial European settlement, Paradise Valley was first used for cattle grazing.
-In the 1880s, when the land was being surveyed so it could be developed into agricultural lots, the name "Paradise Valley" first came into use, given by surveyors from the Rio Verde Canal Company and its manager at the time, Frank Conkey.
+The town's current location has been inhabited since pre-Columbian times by pre-industrial agrarian societies.
+After settlement by European immigrants, the land was used for cattle grazing.
+In the 1880s, the Rio Verde Canal Company and its manager Frank Conkey surveyed the land so it could be developed into agricultural lots.
+These surveyors first used the name "Paradise Valley".
 The name may have been chosen due to the abundance of spring wildflowers and palo verde trees.
 Mainly an agricultural area during the 1800s and the first half of the 1900s, the area began to be settled after World War II, on large 1 to 5 acre lots for which it became known.

-As the neighboring settlements of Phoenix and Scottsdale began to grow and annex adjoining areas, the residents of what became Paradise Valley were concerned that the qualities they most valued would be lost if they were consumed by their larger neighbors.
-These residents formed the "Citizens Committee for the Incorporation of The Town of Paradise Valley, Arizona", which collected enough signatures to take to the Maricopa County Board of Supervisors.
-The supervisors granted the petition, allowing the town of Paradise Valley to be incorporated on May 24, 1961.
+As the neighboring settlements of Phoenix and Scottsdale began to grow and annex adjoining areas, the residents of what would become Paradise Valley became concerned that their community's quality of sustainability would be lost if the area was absorbed into one of its larger neighbors.
+These residents formed the Citizens Committee for the Incorporation of The Town of Paradise Valley, Arizona.
+The committee circulated a petition which collected enough signatures to qualify for presentation to the Maricopa County Board of Supervisors.
+The board granted the petition, which allowed for the town of Paradise Valley to be incorporated on May 24, 1961.

-Today, Paradise Valley is one of Phoenix's wealthiest suburbs.
+Today, Paradise Valley is one of the city of Phoenix's wealthiest suburbs.